Reviewing Coca-Cola Amatil (CCLAY) and The Competition

-Coca-Cola Amatil (OTCMKTS:CCLAY – Get Rating) is one of 29 publicly-traded companies in the “Beverages” industry, but how does it weigh in compared to its rivals?
-We will compare Coca-Cola Amatil to related businesses based on the strength of its earnings, analyst recommendations, profitability, risk, institutional ownership, valuation and dividends.
+Coca-Cola Amatil (OTCMKTS:CCLAY – Get Rating) is one of 29 publicly-traded companies in the “Beverages” industry, but how does it weigh in compared to its competitors?
+We will compare Coca-Cola Amatil to related companies based on the strength of its dividends, earnings, valuation, profitability, institutional ownership, risk and analyst recommendations.

+Coca-Cola Amatil has a beta of 0.72, indicating that its stock price is 28% less volatile than the S&P 500.
+Comparatively, Coca-Cola Amatil’s competitors have a beta of 0.73, indicating that their average stock price is 27% less volatile than the S&P 500.

-This table compares Coca-Cola Amatil and its rivals top-line revenue, earnings per share (EPS) and valuation.
+This table compares Coca-Cola Amatil and its competitors revenue, earnings per share and valuation.

 |Gross Revenue